pypa/pipx/README.md

 Binaries can either be installed globally into isolated Virtual Environments or run directly in an temporary Virtual Environment.

-Virtual Envrionment location is ~/.local/pipx/venvs.
+Virtual Environment location is ~/.local/pipx/venvs.
 Symlinks to binaries are placed in ~/.local/bin.
 These locations can be overridden with the environment variables PIPX_HOME and PIPX_BIN_DIR, respectively.
 (Virtual Environments will